 It may be necessary, on occasion, to make special arrangements to ensure that a person’s impairment, or an issue relating to it, does not create a hazard for themselves or for others.
 Arrangements, for example, for the safe evacuation of persons identified as being especially at risk from fire can be found within the Fire Emergency Plan.
 In all cases members of staff with disabilities that affect their mobility in an emergency will be consulted about their individual needs for evacuating the building in a safe and dignified manner, in advance of any emergency and a personal plan produced.

 All members of staff will be asked on an annual basis whether they have a condition or disability for which the University ought to consider reasonable adjustments.
 When employees become disabled during the course of their employment, all reasonable steps will be taken to ensure that they are able to remain in employment at the University.
-The Personnel Officer will work with the individual concerned, their line manager, the University’s Occupational Health Service and/or other appropriate specialist agencies to assess the impact of the disability and identify appropriate options.
+The HR Advisor will work with the individual concerned, their line manager, the University’s Occupational Health Service and/or other appropriate specialist agencies to assess the impact of the disability and identify appropriate options.
 These could include:

 When taking disciplinary action against a disabled employee the University will fully consider whether there are reasons related to their disability for a disabled employee behaving in the way that has led to the disciplinary action.
 This is to ensure that there is no discrimination that is just due to disability.